radinshayanfar/AI_Projects/README.md

 ### 1. [Simple Card Game!
 Search problem using BFS, IDS, and A* algorithms](https://github.com/radinshayanfar/AI_Projects/tree/master/PRJ1_PRJ2/src/main/java/prj1)

 In this exciting game, there are multiple cards with different numbers and colors.
 We have `M` colors for cards, and for each color, there are `N` cards numbered from 1 to `N`.
-The cards could be placed in any of `K` available columns, and all of them could be seen at any time. **The goal is to order the columns so that all cards in every column should have the same color and ordered descending**.
+The cards could be placed in any of `K` available columns, and all of them are visible at any time. **The goal is to arrange the cards so that all cards in every column have the same color and are sorted in descending order**.
 Also, there is a rule for moving the cards.
 You can only pick a card from the top of each column, and it should be placed on a card with a greater number.

 For instance, an initial state can be as follows: